 Hidden Truths: Exposing Cultural Practices That Hurt Teen Girls in Cameroon was premiered at MEC16.
 Over 1,000 change-makers from Cameroon, Uganda, Switzerland, the USA, and France watched the film.
 Afterward, our teens from both Cameroon and the USA sat on a panel to discuss the topics in the video.

-In September, the Advice Project lost the space that had been donated to us for classes.
+In September of 2016, the Advice Project lost the space that had been donated to us for classes.
 We have secured a new space, but we must now begin paying rent.
 It now costs approximately $700 per month to run our program in Cameroon (not taking into account the salary for our staff).
 We count on your generous donations to keep our program afloat.
 Learn more.

 In August, the Advice Project will lead our third three-week-long intensive video-making lab.
 During this lab, we will travel to Dja Reserve in the Congo River Basin with our friend and partner, Farmer Tantoh, to work directly with indigenous Baka youth on a video about their lives.
 We will also spend a week in Bawock working with the fon, many of the widows, and teen girls on the pressing gender and environmental issues within their community.
 Both videos will be made in full partnership with the people of the communities we visit - they will be in command of their own stories - Advice Project students and staff will simply assist with backend and video-making support.

 Advice Project Media is proud of the work our students in Cameroon have accomplished.

 ARTICLES, PHOTOS, AND FILMS

 We invite you to look through photos from a 2015 workshop and conference we led in Cameroon, and also read some of the stories by our young people in Cameroon, You can also read about how the first documentary (below) made by our students was received.